On Trimming Tensor-structured Measurements and Efficient Low-rank Tensor Recovery: Experiments

 \subsubsection{Gaussian Measurements}

-In this experiment, we consider the compression of random low-rank tensors using entry-wise Gaussian $N(0,1)$ matrices.
-Gaussian matrices have good RIP properties and the standard low-rank recoverymethods are expected to work well.
-Yet, we demonstrate the advantage of the proposed adaptive methods that is especially prominent when the rank gets higher.
+Gaussian $N(0,1)$ matrices with independent entries have good RIP properties, and the standard low-rank recovery methods, such as TIHT, are expected to work.
+Yet, we demonstrate the advantage of the proposed adaptive methods, TrimTIHT and KaczTIHT, that is especially prominent when the rank gets higher.

-First, in Figure \ref{fig:Gaussian Recovery}(\texttt{A}) and Figure \ref{fig:Gaussian Recovery}(\texttt{B}), we consider the recovery of $50$ HOSVD rank $(2,2,2) $ and $(5,5,5)$ tensors respectively which have been compressed to different dimensions.
+First, in Figure \ref{fig:Gaussian Recovery}(\texttt{A} and \texttt{B}), we consider the recovery of $50$ HOSVD rank $(2,2,2) $ and $(5,5,5)$ tensors in $\R^{15 \times 15 \times 15}$ which have been compressed to different dimensions.
 We say that a tensor has been recovered, if the relative error is less than $10^{-4}$ after 200 iterations.
+Relative error here corresponds to $\|\tX - \tY\|_F/{\|\tX\|_F}$ where $\tY$ is an estimate of $\tX$.
 We then record the fraction recovered at each compression level.
-TrimTIHT method performs the best for both these ranks and KaczTIHT outperforms vanilla TIHT at a higher rank, when TIHT recovery essentially fails.
-Similarly, the same experiment was repeated with CP rank $5$ tensors (Figure \ref{fig:Gaussian Recovery}(\texttt{C})), and here we observe that both KaczTIHT and TrimTIHT outperform TIHT with the former being more stable.
+The TrimTIHT method performs the best for both these ranks, and KaczTIHT outperforms vanilla TIHT at a higher rank, when TIHT recovery essentially fails.
+Similarly, the same experiment was repeated with CP rank $5$ tensors (Figure \ref{fig:Gaussian Recovery}(\texttt{C})).
+Here, we observe that both KaczTIHT and TrimTIHT outperform TIHT, with the former being more stable.

-Subsequently in Figure \ref{fig:convergence_gaussian}, we compare the convergence of the considered IHT-based recovery methods, starting from a fixed number of measurements.
-We see that for both HOSVD and CP rank, KaczTIHT and TrimTIHT perform better than TIHT, and that KaczTIHT outperforms TrimTIHT as the rank increases.
+Subsequently, in Figure \ref{fig:convergence_gaussian}, we compare the convergence of the considered IHT-based recovery methods.
+We observe that for both HOSVD and CP rank, KaczTIHT and TrimTIHT outperform TIHT.
+For CP low rank, KaczTIHT converges faster, especially for higher rank tensors, and TIHT starts diverging.